 With the health benefits it proclaims, the herb could be a potential threat to a pregnancy.
 It is best to limit use to either a small dosage or a bi-weekly intake at most.
 The same applies during times of breastfeeding.

 Stop taking marshmallow at least 2 weeks before surgery.
 The health properties could lead to problems with blood clotting.
 This lays the groundwork for a potential to unnecessary complications.

 For that reason, any person with a scheduled operation should limit their intake.
 The risk of bleeding may be higher both during and after the surgery would be performed.

 Where to Buy:

-Due to its bountiful nature, marshmallow root can usually be bought during the entire year.
+Due to its bountiful nature, Althea officinalis can usually be bought during the entire year.
 A local supermarket would be the best place to find either the root itself or powder from the root.